 Every class at the studio is donation based.
-There is no minimum.
+Typical Donation is $5-15 There is no minimum.
 There is also no maximum :D :D :D We truly believe in the power of yoga and the power of each individual who walks through our door.
 People pay what they can when they can because they know this place is something special.
-We take care of each other how we can.
-See you soon!!!
+Welcome!!!

 Here's an article from thatswhywestallis.com that explains the studio in a great way :) -sm